 administrative provisions, to do with the interpretation of the will (optional); and

-execution provisions – the part where you and, in certain countries, your witnesses or the notary public, date and sign.
+execution provisions – the part where you and, in common law countries, your witnesses, date and sign.

 It can be a very short document or a very long one.
 The more complex your estate and the more people you want to benefit from it, the longer your Will is likely to be.

 For your Will to be legally binding, you must:

 In civil law countries: write, date and sign your Will;